Occitan language: Debates concerning linguistic classification and orthography

 The exclusion of Catalan from the Occitan sphere, even though Catalan is closely related, is justified because there has been a consciousness of its being different from Occitan since the later Middle Ages and because the elaboration (Ausbau) processes of Catalan and Occitan (including Gascon) have been quite distinct since the 20th century.
 Nevertheless, other scholars point out that the process that led to the affirmation of Catalan as a distinct language from Occitan started during the period when the pressure to include Catalan-speaking areas in a mainstream Spanish culture was at its greatest.

 The answer to the question of whether Gascon or Catalan should be considered dialects of Occitan or separate languages has long been a matter of opinion or convention, rather than based on scientific ground.
 However, two recent studies support Gascon's being considered a distinct language.
-For the very first time, a quantifiable, statistics-based approach was applied by Stephan Koppelberg in attempt to solve this issue.
+For the first time, a quantifiable, statistics-based approach was applied by Stephan Koppelberg in attempt to solve this issue.
 Based on the results he obtained, he concludes that Catalan, Occitan, and Gascon should all be considered three distinct languages.
 More recently, Y. Greub and J.P.
 Chambon (Sorbonne University, Paris) demonstrated that the formation of Proto-Gascon was already complete at the eve of the 7th century, whereas Proto-Occitan was not yet formed at that time.
 These results induced linguists to do away with the conventional classification of Gascon, favoring the "distinct language" alternative.
 Both studies supported the early intuition of the late Kurt Baldinger, a specialist of both medieval Occitan and medieval Gascon, who recommended that Occitan and Gascon be classified as separate languages.